-Gizmo Cats was founded by Oscar Naval.
-After speaking with other parents of children who went to school with his son, Oscar discovered that he was not alone in noticing that kids play games with computers but do not understand or appreciate what makes them work.
-Rather than kids just playing games (e.g. Minecraft), why not teach them to change the game's virtual world with programming and control devices.
-As a result Oscar created a STEM learning program that teaches physical computing (e.g. using a Raspberry Pi single-board computer and other micro-controllers, and program languages such as Scratch and Python).
+After speaking with other parents of children who went to school with his son, Oscar Naval discovered that he was not alone in noticing that kids play games with computers but do not understand or appreciate what makes them work.
+Rather than kids just playing games, why not teach them to change the game's virtual world with programming and control devices.
+As a result Oscar created a STEAM (Science Technology Engineering Art Mathematics) learning program, originally "STEM-Learn", that teaches "Physical Computing".
+Physical computing means building interactive systems by the use of software and hardware that can sense and respond to the real world (e.g. using Raspberry Pi computer with electronic I/O circuits).

-In the 21st century, project-based STEM (Science Technology Engineering Mathematics) education is a requirement, yet the education system model we follow was designed in the 19th century.
-STEM learning is analogous to the basic reading and writing skills of the past centuries.
+In the 21st century, project-based STEAM education is a requirement; it is a basic skill.
+Yet, the education system model we follow was designed in the 19th century.
+STEAM learning is analogous to the basic reading and writing skills of the past centuries.

-These basic skills are transferable to the fast, ever-changing job market, including non-technical careers.
-And, it is a must for all creative innovators, lean businesses and entrepreneurs of the future.
+These basic skills are transferable to the fast, ever-changing job market, including non-technical careers as more and more careers are being automated.
+It is a requirement for all creative innovators, lean businesses and entrepreneurs of today.

-Oscar started his career in the Silicon Valley in California working in digital electronics, EDA (Electronic Design Automation), and FPGA (Field Programmable Gate Arrays).
-He worked as a Science Interpreter at World of Energy Fremantle, working with school groups demonstrating and facilitating science experiments.
-His other roles have included TAFE lecturing in IT, and Training Coordinator and Business Analyst for the Department of Training & Workforce Development (formerly known as the Dept of Education & Training) WA Westone Services.
+Oscar started his career in the Silicon Valley in California USA working in digital electronics, EDA (Electronic Design Automation), and programmable logic devices (specifically, FPGA's or Field Programmable Gate Arrays).
+When he came to Australia he worked as a Science Interpreter at World of Energy in Fremantle, working with school groups facilitating science, energy conversion, alternative energy, and global warming classes.
+His other roles have included Quality, Health & Safety, and Environmental advisement, TAFE lecturing in IT, and as a Training Coordinator and Business Analyst for Westone Services for the Department of Training & Workforce Development (formerly known as the Department of Education & Training).